 Eric is the author and editor of several books, and the author of dozens of articles, on the subject of international arbitration.
 He is recognized by his peers as one of the world’s leading international arbitration practitioners and authorities.

-Eric has offices in New York and Paris and is an arbitrator member of Fountain Court Chambers in London.
+Eric is based in New York, and is an arbitrator member of Fountain Court Chambers in London.